Yandy Díaz Preview, Player Props: Rays vs. Angels

-Yandy Diaz -- hitting .409 in his past 10 games -- will be in action for the Tampa Bay Rays against the Los Angeles Angels, with Tyler Anderson on the mound, on August 18 at 9:38 PM ET.
+Yandy Diaz -- hitting .378 in his past 10 games -- will be in action for the Tampa Bay Rays against the Los Angeles Angels, with Chase Silseth on the hill, on August 19 at 4:07 PM ET.

-He strung together two hits (going 2-for-5) in his last appearance against the Giants.
+He strung together two hits (going 2-for-6) in his last game against the Angels.

 Yandy Díaz Game Info & Props vs. the Angels